openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 ### <a name="building-for-cpu"></a>Build a Docker* Image for CPU

-You can use [available Dockerfiles](https://github.com/openvinotoolkit/docker_ci/tree/master/dockerfiles) or generate Dockerfile with your setting via [DockerHub CI Framework](https://github.com/openvinotoolkit/docker_ci) for Intel® Distribution of OpenVINO™ toolkit.
+You can use [available Dockerfiles](https://github.com/openvinotoolkit/docker_ci/tree/master/dockerfiles) or generate a Dockerfile with your setting via [DockerHub CI Framework](https://github.com/openvinotoolkit/docker_ci) for Intel® Distribution of OpenVINO™ toolkit.
 The Framework can generate a Dockerfile, build, test, and deploy an image with the Intel® Distribution of OpenVINO™ toolkit.

 ### Run the Docker* Image for CPU